konradsikorski/RdpProtocolHandler/README.md

 `rdpProtocoleHandler.exe /install`

-After installation do not move the exe file to other location.
+After installation do not move the `.exe` file to other location.
 When you change the file location the protocol handler will not work until you run it again with `/install` parameter.

 ## How to use
 Just open uri which start with `rdp://` using browser or any other way.